hexagonal-banana/hexagonal-banana/README.md

 ## Hi there 👋
+This is hexagonal-banana's github account😊

+## Education
+🖥️Undergraduate at School of Computer Science, Nanjing Univesity.
+(2021-2025) 🖥️Graduate at School of Computer Science, Nanjing Univesity.
+(2025-2027, if smoothly)

+## Interest
+favourite game: Genshin Impact😋
 <!--
 **hexagonal-banana/hexagonal-banana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.